Employment, Jobs, Careers and RFPs

 The Opportunity:

-Shining Mountain Waldorf High School (SMWHS) is at an exciting point in its 40-year history.
-We have recently moved into a new state-of-the-art high school campus, which is adjacent to the existing lower school campus.
+Shining Mountain Waldorf School (SMWS) is at an exciting point in its 40-year history.
+We have recently opened a new state-of-the-art high school campus, which is adjacent to the existing lower school campus.
 As such, our school has been deeply engaged in a revisioning process to launch a unique, contemporary identity that includes several innovative program opportunities.

 Shining Mountain Waldorf School, founded in 1983, is an accredited Pre-K-12 nonprofit independent school located in Boulder, Colorado on the Front Range of the Rocky Mountains.
 We are recognized for our academic depth, experiential learning, artistic integration, wilderness experiences, and strong athletic program.
 Our school is about an hour’s drive to Denver and Rocky Mountain National Park.
 We are close to world-class hiking, skiing, and outdoor recreation.
 A college town, Boulder is home to the University of Colorado and Naropa University, as well as numerous local organizations that provide a rich variety of arts, lectures, and workshops.
 Boulder is known for its natural beauty, environmental initiatives, sustainable agriculture, farm-to-table dining, and more than 300 days of sunshine each year.